-Ruby Maynard was interviewed by Robert Shuster on April 19, 1996, at the Africa Inland Mission Media Retirement Center in Clermont, Florida.
-The events described in the interview cover the time period 1938-1996.
+Ruby Maynard was interviewed by Robert Shuster on April 19, 1996 at the Africa Inland Mission Retirement Center in Clermont, FL.
+The events described in the interview cover the time period from 1912 to 1996.

-T3 (25 minutes).
-Organization of the African Inland Church (AIC); involvement in village evangelism; strengths and weaknesses of the church in Tanzania; changes in missionary work over time; comments by Renee Paul on work in Kenya, especially education and Rift Valley Academy.
+Overlap from T2; involvement in village evangelism; strengths and weaknesses of AIM; changes in missionary work over time; thoughts on AIM's emphasis on evangelism over education; commendation of missionary Renee Paul; Paul's thoughts on educational efforts in Kenya and Rift Valley Academy.

-The materials in this collection were given to the Archives of the Billy Graham Center by Ruby Maynard in April 1996.
+The oral history interviews in this collection were given to the Billy Graham Center Archives by Ruby Maynard in April 1996.

 October 24, 2012

 December 15, 2015